 Boutross is a Kenyan rapper, singer and producer from the group AD Family.
 6ixviewsii8k mixtape is a representation of Nairobi culture and best of popular emerging music genre in Nairobi Shrap, which is a fuse of Rap and Trap packaged in Nairobi’s sheng’ lingo.
 It’s a grand project, so I was very picky with my favourites, choosing those cutting across Kenyan urban street tales and trends.
 Check out “Bank” feat.
 Barak Jacuzzi, “Yengs” feat.
 Master VK, “Omoka” feat.
 Wakadinali & Mastar VK, “Hit That Whoa” feat.
 Groove and “Safi” feat.
 Asum Garvey.
 “Chase” feat.
 TNT is really dope!
 Damn!
 These Nai young rappers ain’t playing.
 “Band Wagon” feat.
 Nameless is super cool.
 However, I think his remake of “Juju” by Nameless was an unnecessary massacre but still a good trial.
 “Band Wagon” and “Pendeka” feat.
 Zikki & Xenia are my favourites in the mixtape, because they are banging, very musical and not typical Shrap records.
 Some solo Boutross solo tracks to check out include “Cholera” and “Fell in Love”.
 Big up ABH Sound for mixing and mastering this mixtape.
 You will definitely appreciate this mixtape if you are a true lover of Hip-hop and culture.

-PS: Boutross will drop a deluxe edition of the 24-track 6ixviewsii8k mixtape with 6 bonus songs (April 18th 2020).
+Link to Boutross deluxe edition of the 24-track 6ixviewsii8k mixtape with 6 bonus songs.

 18. Tatu feat KDaGr8 — Xtatic